 I had to chuckle the other day as I was putting together my fall containers.

-The first thing I do when I transition from one season to another, is determine which plants are salvageable - the ones that have enough gas to go another season.
-One of my pots ended up being a bit of a hodgepodge.
+The first thing I do when I transition from one season to another is determining which plants are salvageable - the ones that have enough gas to go another season.
+One of my pots ended up being a bit of a jumble.
 I call it my "Must Go" Container in honor of my husband's Great Aunt Lena.

 Here's the backstory: Great Aunt Lena would babysit my husband and his siblings when they were little.
-She was helping out my in-laws while they were both at work and she was famous for making a casserole at the end of the week she called "Must Go" hotdish.
-Phil's dad used to tell how one particular Must Go hotdish was extra memorable because when he was dishing himself up a plate, he pulled out an intact piece of pizza out of the depths of this hotdish; which no doubt was combined with a can of cream of mushroom soup.
+She was helping out my in-laws while they were both at work, and she was famous for making a casserole at the end of the week she called "Must Go" hotdish.
+Phil's dad used to tell how one particular Must Go hotdish was extra memorable because when he was dishing himself up a plate, he pulled out a whole piece of pizza out of the depths of this hotdish, which no doubt was combined with a can of cream of mushroom soup.

 In any case, my "Must Go" container ended up being a bit of an homage to Great Aunt Lena; individually, the plants looked fine.
 But, put together, the effect was jumbled - a "Must Go" container if ever there was one.
 I'll have to redo it this weekend.

 #OTD Today is the birthday of the English gardener, designer, and nurseryman Henry Wise who was born on this day in 1653.

 One can't mention Henry Wise without talking about George London.
 The two worked together on gardens throughout England.
 The partnership began when Wise was a student in London.
 When Wise came of age, he became London's partner at the Brompton Park nurseries.

 Wise was one of the most excellent gardeners and plantsmen of his time.
 Together, he and London became THE designers to work for over two decades until London died in 1714.
 Wise is remembered for being the gardener for Queen Anne, although he also managed the royal gardens during the reigns of William III and George I as well.